Get in touch

 Risks and Limitations to Consider

-Even the best ai crypto trading bot is not perfect.
-Artificial intelligence has its own specific weaknesses that you need to be aware of.
+Even the best AI crypto trading bot is not perfect.
+Artificial intelligence has its own specific weaknesses that you need to be aware of – and in 2026, some of these risks have grown alongside the technology itself.

-Here are three main risks of using AI:
+Here are five main risks of using AI:

 • The problem of overtraining.
 A bot can simply memorize price history.
 It is similar to a student who memorized the answers to last year’s exams.
 On tests in the past, such a bot shows a perfect result.
 But when you run it in the real market, it loses money, because the old answers no longer fit the new market questions.